 - 9. In May 2006, respondent submitted to Commerce a self-certification of compliance to the U.S.-EU Safe Harbor Framework. - 10.
-In May 2011, respondent did not renew its self-certification to the U.S.-EU Safe Harbor Framework, and Commerce subsequently updated respondent's status to "not current" on its public website.
-In December 2013, respondent renewed its self-certification to the U.S.-EU Safe Harbor Framework, and respondent's status was changed to "current" on Commerce's website.

-11. Since at least May 2006, respondent has disseminated or caused to be disseminated privacy policies and statements on the www.criver.com website, including, but not limited to, the following statements:
+In May 2010, respondent did not renew its self-certification to the U.S.-EU Safe Harbor Framework, and Commerce subsequently updated respondent's status to "not current" on its public website.
+As of January 2015, respondent has not renewed its self-certification to the U.S.-EU Safe Harbor Framework and remains in "not current" status on Commerce's website. - 11.
+Respondent has disseminated or caused to be disseminated privacy policies and statements on the www.aimmailing.com/privacy.html website, including, but not limited to, the following: